UK DIY News

 “We have therefore reluctantly taken the decision to appoint a Trustee who will manage our exit from the US market, in line with US regulations.
 We regret the impact this decision will have on our US colleagues – who we have been informed of our decision – and our customers and thank both of them for their support.
 We will now focus on growing our UK business with fifteen new showrooms and the launch of new product categories already planned for this year.”

-Wren first announced its US store and manufacturing facility plans in February 2020, confirming its intention to open its first store later that year.
-In November 2020, Wren announced the opening of its Milford, Connecticut, store, and shared that it had invested $15.4million into a state-of-the-art, 252,000 sq.ft. manufacturing facility in Wilkes-Barre, Pennsylvania.
+Wren first announced its US store and manufacturing facility plans in February 2020, confirming its intention to open a store later that year.
+In November 2020, Wren announced the opening of its Milford, Connecticut, store, and shared that the business had invested $15.4million into a state-of-the-art, 252,000 sq.ft. manufacturing facility in Wilkes-Barre, Pennsylvania.
 In addition to standalone showrooms, Wren established a strategic partnership with The Home Depot in September 2024 to operate within a number of its stores - these concessions have also closed.

-Social media posts from individuals who claim to be Wren employees suggests staff affected by the mass layoffs and showroom closures were blindsided by the news, and were called into a 3pm meeting to learn of the decision.
-One poster said that they had received an email the from IT prior to the announcement, advising that maintenance would be taking place in the middle of the day that would affect all systems.
+Social media posts from individuals who claim to be Wren employees suggest that staff were blindsided by the mass layoffs and showroom closures, having been called into a meeting at short notice to learn of the decision.
+One post noted that staff had received an email from the IT team prior to the announcement, advising that maintenance affecting all systems would be taking place in the middle of the day.

-The Wren US website displays the follwoing message:
+The Wren US website displays the following message:

 We regret to inform you that our showrooms and studios are now closed